dnanexus/dnanexus-example-applets/Tutorials/python/samtools_count_para_chr_subprocess_py/Readme.md

 ## Download BAM file

-`dxpy.download_all_inputs()` function downloads all input files into the `/home/dnanexus/in directory`.
+`dxpy.download_all_inputs()` function downloads all input files into the `/home/dnanexus/in` directory.
 A folder will be created for each input and the file(s) will be download to that directory.
 For convenience, the `dxpy.download_all_inputs` function returns a dictionary containing the following keys:
 * `<var>_path` **string** full absolute path to where the file was downloaded.
 * `<var>_name` **string** name of the file, includes extention.
 * `<var>_prefix` **string** name of the file minus the longest mattern pattern found in the dxapp.json I/O pattern field.